 When able, make sure to fire from crouch.
 This increases your accuracy slightly, and in the case of Gibraltar also completely covers your front with your Gun Shield, protecting your legs.

-Purpose-built sniper rifles have a headshot range of 750 meters, which might as well be infinite considering the size of Apex Legends’ map.
+Sniper rifles have a headshot range of 750 meters, which might as well be infinite considering the size of Apex Legends’ map.
 That means they practically always get their full headshot multiplier of 200 percent base damage.

 The legends most suited for sharpshooting are Pathfinder and Gibraltar.
 Pathfinder has excellent vertical mobility, allowing him to quickly find a good roost to fire from.
 When rushed, he also has the ability to reposition quickly to safety.

 For his part, Gibraltar is the best at trading damage with enemy snipers due to the mechanics of his Gun Shield.
 The shield absorbs up to 75 points of damage, including any overkill damage from the shot that breaks it.
 That means that Gibraltar can take a couple of shots from any other sniper, or a single Kraber hit, and shrug it off without consequence.

 Using a shield cell restores the Gun Shield to full 75 points capacity.
 Therefore, all Gibraltar needs to do when hit is to duck behind cover for two seconds to reset.
 Then he can continue the onslaught like nothing happened.
 Even when caught out in the open, Gibraltar can make his own cover by using his Dome of Protection tactical ability.